faressoft/terminalizer/README.md

 # Getting Started

-Start recording your terminal using the `record` command.
+Start recording your terminal using the `record` command:

 ```bash
 terminalizer record demo
 ```

 A file called `demo.yml` will be created in the current directory.
 You can open it using any editor to edit the configurations and the recorded frames.
-You can replay your recording using the `play` command.
+You can replay your recording using the `play` command:

 ```bash
 terminalizer play demo
 ```

-Now let's render our recording as an animated gif.
+Now let's render our recording as an animated gif:

 ```bash
 terminalizer render demo